-How have you proceeded to compare figures and establish the dynamic snapshot?
+How have you proceeded to compare figures, make sense of them and establish the dynamic snapshot?

-We offer now digital tools to make the data available on Smartphone.
-As such, an African exporter interested in Europe can easily see and understand the presence of African products in any European country.
+We have carried out technical work at the base, and modelling associates several notions (economics, mathematics, etc).
+We firstly published a Trade Guide.
+In the following step we’ll offer digital tools to make the data available on Smartphone.
+This is in process.
+As such, an African exporter interested in Europe can easily see and understand the presence of African products in any European country

 This work was indispensable to enable Africa to improve its commercial situation with Europe, and to better finance its development through trade.
 Today Africa only represents 8% of Europe’s trading outside of its borders.
 This is very little and we need to meet the challenge this represents for Africa.